Reaver01/Cattleya/README.md

 ##Emoji response
 - Bot will respond to some commands with emoji
-- A 🎯 emoji (`:dart:`) will be posted on the chat message that triggers the 3 minute damage cooldown from the monster.
+- A 💥 emoji (`:boom:`) will be posted on the chat message that triggers the 3 minute damage cooldown from the monster.